-- Access to the private doctors is not always possible if the office is closed or they are out of Town. - No generators: Grange, Community Center, Town Hall, Craney Hill Tower, Simons Student Center (temporary NEC shelter) & Gilmore Dining Hall at NEC.
+- Access to the various private doctors in Town for immediate, local medical treatment is not always possible if their offices are closed or the doctors are out of Town. - No generators: Grange, Community Center, Town Hall, Craney Hill Tower, and Simons Student Center (temporary NEC shelter) & Gilmore Dining Hall at NEC.